 Please complete the Online Tutor Interest Form available on this site, and we will promptly send you an email with the next steps.
 You may also contact our office at 904-238-9000, or email any inquiries to our Volunteer Coordinator.
 Tutors are required to attend a Volunteer Information Session, complete a Tutor Registration Form, complete on-line and in-person volunteer training, and successfully complete a background check.
 We discuss the requirements in detail and answer any questions at a Volunteer Information Session.

-The 2021 Volunteer Information Sessions are held in the Literacy Alliance’s office located in the duPont Center at 40 E. Adams St. The Information Session is about one hour.
+The 2021 Volunteer Information Sessions are held in the Literacy Alliance’s office located in the duPont Center at 40 E. Adams St. The Information Session is about 45 minutes.

 *Note: Please contact the Literacy Alliance at 904-238-9000 to confirm the schedule.
 More dates for 2021 will be added soon.